About Sky Mountain Charter School

-- Attendance is kept by the parent, but must be verified by the ES.
+- Attendance and daily engagement is tracked and marked by the parent, and is verified by the ES.

-- The parent will also keep track of concepts and activities that were done over each learning period.
-These items are reported to the ES at the monthly meetings.
+- The parent will keep track of concepts and activities covered during each learning period to be reported to and reviewed by the ES.

-- The student must be able to show enough learning to correspond to the amount of attendance claimed.
-This may be done through written work, video footage, pictures, and/or discussion.
+- Student learning must align with attendance claimed.
+This may be shown through written work, video footage, pictures, and/or discussion.

-- The ES must interact with the student and/or view the full body of student work at each meeting on the concepts he/she learned that period.
+- The ES must interact with the student and/or view the full body of student work at each LR meeting.

-- The ES will collect 1-2 work samples from each core subject at each learning record meeting for the official learning record portfolios.
+- The ES will collect a minimum of one work sample from each subject area or HS course per semester for the official learning record portfolios.